Specimen Processor Salary

 Popular Skills for Specimen Processor

-Specimen Processors seem to require a number of specific skills.
+Survey results show that Specimen Processors use a fair number of skills.
 Most notably, skills in Medical Terminology, Phlebotomy, Typing, and Clinical Data Processing are correlated to pay that is above average.
-The majority of those who know Data Entry also know Medical Terminology.
+It is often found that people who know Data Entry are also skilled in Medical Terminology.

 Pay by Experience Level for Specimen Processor